John Buchan: Early life and education

-Life as an author and politician
+Author, journalist, war, and politics

-Buchan entered into a career in diplomacy and government after graduating from Oxford, becoming in 1901 the private secretary to Alfred Milner, who was then the High Commissioner for Southern Africa, Governor of Cape Colony, and colonial administrator of Transvaal and the Orange River Colony, putting Buchan in what came to be known as Milner's Kindergarten.
-He also gained an acquaintance with a country that would feature prominently in his writing, which he resumed upon his return to London, at the same time entering into a partnership in the Thomas Nelson & Son publishing company and becoming editor of The Spectator.

-Buchan also read for and was called to the bar in the same year, though he did not practise as a lawyer, and on 15 July 1907 married Susan Charlotte Grosvenor—daughter of Norman Grosvenor and a cousin of the Duke of Westminster.
-Together, Buchan and his wife had four children, Alice, John, William, and Alastair, two of whom would spend most of their lives in Canada.
+After graduating from Oxford, Buchan read for and was called to the Bar in June 1901, as a member of the Middle Temple.
+In September 1901 he travelled to South Africa to become a private secretary to Alfred Milner, who was then the High Commissioner for Southern Africa, Governor of Cape Colony, and colonial administrator of Transvaal and the Orange River Colony, making Buchan an early member of Milner's Kindergarten.
+He also gained an acquaintance with a country that would feature prominently in his writing, which he resumed, along with his career as a barrister, upon his return to London in 1903.
+In 1905, he published a legal book, The Law Relating to the Taxation of Foreign Income.
+In December 1906, he joined the Thomas Nelson & Sons' publishing company and was also a deputy editor of The Spectator.
+On 15 July 1907, Buchan married Susan Charlotte Grosvenor—daughter of the Hon.
+Norman Grosvenor, a son of the 1st Lord Ebury, and a cousin of the Duke of Westminster.
+Together, Buchan and his wife had four children, Alice, John, William, and Alastair.

-In 1910, Buchan wrote Prester John, the first of his adventure novels, set in South Africa, and the following year he suffered from duodenal ulcers, a condition that later afflicted one of his fictional characters.
-At the same time, Buchan ventured into the political arena, and was adopted as Unionist candidate in March 1911 for the Borders seat of Peebles and Selkirk; he supported free trade, women's suffrage, national insurance, and curtailing the powers of the House of Lords, while opposing the welfare reforms of the Liberal Party, and what he considered the class hatred fostered by Liberal politicians such as David Lloyd George.
+In 1910, Buchan wrote Prester John, set in South Africa, another of his adventure novels.
+He began to suffer from duodenal ulcers, a condition that later afflicted one of his fictional characters, about the same time that he ventured into politics and was adopted as Unionist candidate in March 1911 for the Scottish Borders seat of Peebles and Selkirk.
+He supported some Liberal causes, such as free trade, women's suffrage, national insurance, and curtailing the powers of the House of Lords.
+But he did not support Home Rule in Ireland and what he considered the class hatred fostered by Liberal politicians such as David Lloyd George.